archivesunleashed/aut-docs/Bleeding-Edge.md

 links.saveAsTextFile("links-all/")
 ```

-Note how you can add filters.
-In this case, we add a filter so you are looking at a network graph of pages containing the phrase "apple."
-Filters can go immediately after `.keepValidPages()`.
+Note how you can add filters are added.
+In this case, we add a filter which will result in a network graph of pages containing the phrase "apple."
+Filters can be applied immediately after `.keepValidPages()`.

 ```scala
 import io.archivesunleashed._